Who should we contact for questions we have?

 How do I know if my child should try and qualify for Nationals?

-The results from last year's National Championships can be found under the “Extended Season/National Competition” link.
-Results can also be found on the websites for USA Track & Field (www.usatf.org
+The results from last year's National Championships can be found under "Meet Results."
+Results can also be found on the websites for USA Track & Field (www.usatf.org), Amateur Athletic Union www.aausports.org, and Cross-country Coaches National Youth Championships (www.youthcrosscountry.org).
+Parents may want to check the results from qualifying races and Nationals to help their child have realistic expectations.
+All athletes are welcome and encouraged to challenge themselves.

 My child received a third place ribbon, but the results reflect a fourth place finish.
 Why is there a difference?